Aimy Roshan

 Biography

 Aimy is a partner in the Firm's Dubai office.
-Her practice focuses on international arbitration and construction disputes.
+Aimy specialises in international arbitration and complex commercial litigation, regulatory investigations and complex advisory matters.

-She represents clients in all areas of dispute resolution and has particular expertise advising clients on contentious issues arising from a wide variety of commercial and construction contracts.
+She represents clients in all areas of dispute resolution and has particular expertise advising clients on contentious issues arising from a wide variety of construction contracts and commercial transactions, including shareholder disputes, M&A disputes, infrastructure and energy disputes, fraud, and white-collar crime.

 She joined the International Arbitration and Construction group of the Firm in 2018.
 Prior to joining the Firm, Aimy trained as a solicitor in Sydney, Australia and practiced in the Dispute Resolution Group of a top-tier firm in Dubai.